Biofilm

 A biofilm is a syntrophic community of microorganisms in which cells stick to each other and often also to a surface.
-These adherent cells become embedded within a slimy extracellular matrix that is composed of extracellular polymeric substances (EPSs).
-The cells within the biofilm produce the EPS components, which are typically a polymeric combination of extracellular polysaccharides, proteins, lipids and DNA.
+These adherent cells become embedded within a slimy extracellular matrix composed of extracellular polymeric substances (EPSs) produced by them, which are typically a polymeric combination of extracellular polysaccharides, proteins, lipids and DNA.
 Because they have a three-dimensional structure and represent a community lifestyle for microorganisms, they have been metaphorically described as "cities for microbes".
+The biofilm allows sharing of nutrients among its residents and serves as a physical barrier against harmful environmental interactions such as desiccation, toxins/antibiotics, bacterivory and attacks from a host body's immune system.

 Biofilms may form on living (biotic) or non-living (abiotic) surfaces and can be common in natural, industrial, and hospital settings.
 They may constitute a microbiome or be a portion of it.
 The microbial cells growing in a biofilm are physiologically distinct from planktonic cells of the same organism, which, by contrast, are single cells that may float or swim in a liquid medium.
 Biofilms can form on the teeth of most animals as dental plaque, where they may cause tooth decay and gum disease.

-Microbes form a biofilm in response to a number of different factors, which may include cellular recognition of specific or non-specific attachment sites on a surface, nutritional cues, lack of light or in some cases, by exposure of planktonic cells to sub-inhibitory concentrations of antibiotics.
+Microorganisms form a biofilm in response to a number of different factors, which may include cellular recognition of specific or non-specific attachment sites on a surface, nutritional cues, lack of light or in some cases, by exposure of planktonic cells to sub-inhibitory concentrations of antibiotics.
 A cell that switches to the biofilm mode of growth undergoes a phenotypic shift in behavior in which large suites of genes are differentially regulated.

 A biofilm may also be considered a hydrogel, which is a complex polymer that contains many times its dry weight in water.
-Biofilms are not just bacterial slime layers but biological systems; the bacteria organize themselves into a coordinated functional community.
+Biofilms are not just bacterial slime layers but biological systems; the bacteria organize themselves into a coordinated functional community, and can begin to form when a free-swimming, planktonic bacterium attaches to a surface and then proliferates monoclonally.
 Biofilms can attach to a surface such as a tooth or rock, and may include a single species or a diverse group of microorganisms.
 Subpopulations of cells within the biofilm differentiate to perform various activities for motility, matrix production, and sporulation, supporting the overall success of the biofilm.
-The biofilm bacteria can share nutrients and are sheltered from harmful factors in the environment, such as desiccation, antibiotics, and a host body's immune system.
-A biofilm usually begins to form when a free-swimming, planktonic bacterium attaches to a surface.